Chief of Police

 Welcome to Portsmouth!

-I began my tenure as a Portsmouth Police Officer in 1995, and in my 25th year, became the Chief of Police.
-Portsmouth is known as a “mini-Boston” on the New Hampshire coast, and I am honored to bring my 25+ years of policing experience to the Chief’s Office as your Police Department continues to provide public safety for this wonderful city.
+I began my tenure as a Portsmouth Police Officer in 1995 and was appointed as the Chief of Police in January of 2021.
+Portsmouth is known as a “mini-Boston” on the New Hampshire coast, and I am honored to bring my policing experience to the Chief’s Office as your Police Department continues to provide public safety for this wonderful city.

 After starting my career in Patrol, I spent 9 years in the Investigative Division, starting as a Drug Liaison Detective and General Investigator.
 I was then assigned to the New Hampshire Attorney General’s Drug Task Force and moved to the highly specialized Drug Enforcement Administration’s High-Intensity Drug Traffic Area Task Force (HIDTA).
 I became a sergeant in 2008, and a patrol lieutenant in 2009, before moving to the position of Detective Lieutenant in 2013.
 In 2018 I became Captain of Operations, and then Captain of the Administrative Division.
 My career path has given me experience in all facets of police operations.

 I am the recipient of two US Congressional Awards for Outstanding Performance of Duty, and two New Hampshire Congressional Awards for Outstanding Performance of Duty.
 I have also been awarded an Outstanding Performance of Duty Commendation from the International Narcotics Association, a New England Narcotic Enforcement Commendation, and a number of Portsmouth Police Department Commendations and recognitions.

-I am a graduate of the 2017 PERF Senior Management Institute for Police, the 2019 FBI LEEDA Executive Leadership Institute, and have been selected to attend the next FBI National Academy, as soon as classes resume.
+I am a graduate of the 2017 PERF Senior Management Institute for Police; the 2019 FBI LEEDA Executive Leadership Institute; and graduated from the 2022 FBI National Academy, 282nd Session.